uSF: Learning Neural Semantic Field with Uncertainty: Experiments

 As shown in Tab. \ref{tab:architecture_choice} the best results are achieved with uSF (c0, s0).
 The experiments have also proved, that is it better to consider uncertainty $\beta_{rgb}$ as dependent on the view direction.

-\subsection{Positional encoding choice}
+\subsection{Positional Encoding Choice}

-We aimed to create an effective implementation of our method without deterioration in quality.
-To achieve this, we have used the hash positional encoding which is proposed in Instant-NGP \cite{instant_ngp} method.
+We aim to create an effective implementation of our method without deterioration in quality.
+To achieve this, we have used the hash positional encoding which is described in Instant-NGP \cite{instant_ngp} method.
 It allows us to significantly reduce the number of layers in the architecture and the size of dimensions.
 Hidden layer dimension is 64 instead of 256, number of dense layers is 5 instead of 8.

 Additionally, we have performed experiments to compare the networks with different type of positional encoding and architectures.
 The model with efficient architecture using hash positional encoding has shown better results in terms of speed and quality than the model from the original NeRF \cite{original_nerf} (8 dense layers, 1 skip-connection, hidden dimension is 256) using harmonic (frequency) positional encoding.
 The overall comparison results can be seen in Table \ref{tab:table_encoding}.